 Are There Any Specific State or Local Swimming Pool Requirements?

 In California, swimming pools that are built after 2007 require two drowning prevention or safety measures.
 These can be pool alarms and/or door alarms, or a mesh pool fence for summer and a mesh safety cover for winter.
 Permanent enclosures, like planters, decorative and retaining walls are classified as effective barriers and needs to be compliant checked with inspectors.

 For further details, you can visit the California Legislative Information website for specifics.

 With a pool on your property, your risk level will rise dramatically.
 It is recommended that you may consider purchasing an umbrella insurance, which will increase your liability protection but without a dramatic increase in your home insurance premium.

 If you are moving forward with your plan of building a pool in your backyard, it is best to talk with your insurance agent and your preferred pool builder on the best approach for your plan.
-Your insurance agent will be able to explain your current homeowner’s policy and can suggest the appropriate adjustments.
-Your pool builder will be able to give you insights on safety measures such as which pool covers to use, fences, gates to use into your swimming pool, etc. And, with having talked to both experts, this will give you the piece of mind that will allow you to enjoy your pool, knowing that if anything should occur… you’re covered!
+Your insurance agent will be able to explain your current homeowners policy and can suggest the appropriate adjustments.
+Your pool builder will be able to give you insights on safety measures such as which pool covers to use, fences, gates to use into your swimming pool, etc. And, with having talked to both experts, this will give you the peace of mind that will allow you to enjoy your pool, knowing that if anything should occur… you’re covered!

 Homeowners insurance may cover your swimming pool in California, but it depends on the type of pool, the cause of damage, and the amount of coverage you have.
 Some of the points to consider are:

 – Your homeowner’s insurance may cover your swimming pool under dwelling, personal property, or other structures coverage, depending on whether your pool is in-ground or above-ground, and whether it is portable or permanent.